Pioneer Brewing Trailblazer IPA

 You surely noticed the “Part 2” at the top of this page.
 You thought to yourself, “Hm, that’s weird.
 That makes no sense, what’s up?”
 You should go and read Part 1 if you haven’t done so previously.

 Also, I want to be clear here.
 It seems like readers are taking this page to be more accusatory than I originally intended.
 The biggest “issue” below, as some see it, is that Pioneer may have utilized Untappd to foment hype for a beer before it had become available.
 I do NOT know if this actually happened.
-I have anecdotal evidence – at best – and a lot of hearsay.
+I have anecdotal evidence and a lot of hearsay.
 Granted, that hearsay is from people within the industry, but it’s still hearsay.
-Pioneer makes good beer, and have been in business for over a decade.
+Pioneer is capable of making good beer, and they have been in business for over a decade.
 And, if you read this whole thing, you’ll find that I’m kind of impressed with how the infamous Trailblazer came to be what it is today – a fanboy fave, in spite of it’s glaringly obvious flaws.

 Anyway, thanks for reading.